 Shahram Mehraban currently leads a team of marketing engineers and platform architects to drive solution-centric product innovation in Intel’s embedded energy and industrial businesses.
 In this role he is responsible for setting research directions, conducting comparative qualitative and quantitative research globally, leading new product and solution strategy and definition for Intel in the power and automation industries.

 Prior to joining Intel in 2000, he held a number of technical marketing and business development roles at Trillium, Glenayre, Nokia and Motorola.

-Mehraban received his Bachelor’s degree in Chemistry from University of British Columbia in 1992 and Master’s degree in Business Administration from University of Victoria in 1995.
+Mehraban received his bachelor’s degree in chemistry from University of British Columbia in 1992, and master’s degree in business administration from University of Victoria in 1995.
 He is a self-proclaimed tech enthusiast and early adopter of all types of consumer electronics.
 He likes to run and watch European soccer on the weekends.
 Continue the conversation on Twitter, @Intel_Shahram